i Patent litigation landscape in general

 In Switzerland, the Federal Patent Court has exclusive jurisdiction for patent enforcement actions.
 An enforcement action is initiated with the filing of a written and substantiated statement of claim and payment of an advance on court costs, which is followed by the written statement of defence.
 In the statement of defence, the defendant may either file a counterclaim on invalidity or simply raise the invalidity of the patent in suit as a defence.
 In the case of a counterclaim, the Federal Patent Court declares the patent invalid with erga omnes effect if it finds that the challenge has merit, while in the case of a successful invalidity defence the infringement claim is dismissed without the court revoking the patent.
 Challenging the validity of a patent is usually not considered a reason for staying infringement proceedings.

 Swiss courts have a long tradition of actively facilitating and promoting settlements.
 The Federal Patent Court is faithful to this tradition.
-The procedural step that serves this purpose is the preparatory or settlement hearing, to which the parties are typically summoned once both parties have had the opportunity to submit their arguments on infringement and validity.11 If the defendant questions the validity of the patent in the statement of defence, the plaintiff is given the opportunity to submit a partial reply limited to the aspect of validity before the preparatory hearing is held.
+The procedural step that serves this purpose is the preparatory or settlement hearing, to which the parties are typically summoned after the first exchange of submissions.
 At the preparatory hearing, a court delegation typically consisting of a legal and a technical judge provide their preliminary opinions on how they would decide the case in light of the submissions and evidence produced so far.
 Because at this stage the fact-finding has not been concluded and only the opinions of two out of three to five judges that would render a final judgment are given, this preliminary assessment does not prejudice the final outcome of the case.
 In order to reinforce the preliminary nature of their opinions, the opinions are only provided orally, and the parties are prohibited from referring to them in their subsequent submissions and pleadings.
 The preliminary opinions of the judges serve as starting point for subsequent settlement discussions with the involvement of the court delegation.
 Statistically, the majority of patent disputes is settled at this stage.

 In the case of infringement actions, it is standard practice in Switzerland to request the court to decide on the infringement or liability first, to then order the defendant to provide information on his or her sales and profits and to decide on the quantum only thereafter.
 This course of action is called 'action by stages'.